physee/Victron.Arduino-ESP8266/README.md

 At the moment only the MPPT 75/10 is configured in the `config.h`.

 ## Usage
+Make sure the RX and TX of the VE.Direct-Protocol are connected to the corresponding pins in the setup, `victronSerial`.
+On the NodeMCU, pins D7/D8 are used.

 Every second the MPPT sends out data, this is put into the `value` array.
 As per code the `PrintValues()` function loops of the array and prints the values and keys.

 The values can also be used with the macros defined, eg. `value[VPV]` or `value[ERR]`.